 To choose the validation model, follow the below steps:

-- Open the bot you want to validate the ML model and select Build from the top menu.
+- Open the assistant that you want to validate the ML model and select Build from the top menu.

 - From the left menu, click Natural Language -> Training.